STOIE/recipes/recipes/krispy_kreme_doughnuts/README.md

 1. Then, place the dough back into the bowl (wash the bowl before doing so) and keep UNCOVERED for 2-3 hours at room temperature.

 ### Method: Shaping the doughnuts

-1. Choose a round, medium-sized cookie cutter and a small, round cookie cutter (I ordered Mrs. Anderson's Cookie Cutters from Amazon [you can also use the wide rim of a wine glass, as I've seen on Tasty).
-You can create any form, shape, or size that you desire.
+1. Choose a round, medium-sized cookie cutter and a small, round cookie cutter (or say the wide rim of a large drinking glass).
-1. Spread a two large handfuls of all purpose flour upon your cutting board or kitchen counter.
-Flatten the dough with a rolling pin and use your cookie cutters or wine glass to cut out the shape of the doughnuts.
-If it is too flat, don't worry; it will rise once more after letting it rest for ten minutes on each side.
-Use the smaller cookie cutter to make a hole inside of the doughnut (don't throw the balls away!
-Doughnut balls are absolutely fantastic with a cinnamon sugar coating!).
+1. Heavily flour your workspace counter and then flatten the dough with a rolling pin to 10mm thick.
+1. Using your cookie cutters, cut out the shape of the doughnuts.
-1. Carefully pick up each doughnut with both hands and place it on a sheet of parchment paper.
-Let it rest for ten minutes on each side.
+1. Carefully pick up each doughnut and place it on a sheet of baking paper.
+1. Then, let the doughnuts rest for ten minutes on each side.

 ### Method: Cooking

-1. Pour in five to six cups of corn oil (or any type of oil) into a large pot or pan.
-Use medium-high heat for this.
-1. Prepare all utensils for frying.
-Place your strainer of any kind on a cooling rack, paper plate, or paper towel near your pan.
+1. Prepare a deep fryer with oil (heat until bubbles appear around the side of an inserted wooden skewer).
-1. Carefully pick up a doughnut and gingerly place into the frying oil (don't just drop it in there, for it'll splash!).
-Add as many as your pot or pan will allow, but just enough so that they won't bump and stick to each other.
+1. Pick up a doughnut and gently place into the fryer (adding as many as your fryer will allow, but just enough so that they won't bump and stick to each other).
-1. Fry for about five minutes on each side, flipping them over with stainless steel tongs or a chopstick (whichever works best for you).
+1. Fry for about 5 minutes on each side, flipping them over with either purpose made tongs or a chopstick.
-1. Pick up each of the doughnuts and place them in the strainer.
-Continue to do this for each of the doughnuts.
+1. Once cooked, remove each doughnut and place them onto a rack to remove excess oil.